M.A. in Justice and Mission

 God’s heart for the poor, the marginalized, and the oppressed cannot be denied.
 His cry for justice rings out loud and clear throughout the Scriptures.
 If you share God’s heart for those who suffer, the Master of Arts in Justice and Mission at Denver Seminary will help prepare you to engage their needs with hope and the redemptive power of the gospel.

-Dr. Wess Stafford, President and CEO
+Dr. Wess Stafford, former President Emeritus of Compassion International

 Justice and Mission are hot topics for 21st Century Christians.
 But, the values are as old as the Bible and deeply rooted in the life and history of Denver Seminary.
 If God has given you a heart for the marginalized, hurting, poor and lost then this is the degree for you.
 Learn what the Bible teaches and then how to do what the Bible commands.

 Pastor, Wooddale Church, Eden Prairie, MN

 An introduction to the Justice and Mission degree with Dr. Gary VanderPol, Director of Justice and Mission program: